 Las Vegas Defense Group has been voted Best DUI Lawyer – Gold Winner multiple times by the Las Vegas Review Journal’s Best of Vegas survey!

-DUI cases in Las Vegas are almost never cut and dry.
-Even if your breathalyzer or blood test came back over the limit, there are often many issues an experienced DUI lawyer can use to get the charges reduced – or even dismissed.
+DUI cases in Las Vegas are seldom cut and dry.
+Even if your breathalyzer or blood test came back over the limit, there are often many issues an experienced DUI lawyer near you can use to get the charges reduced – or even dismissed.

 Las Vegas Defense Group is a 6-lawyer defense team that has helped hundreds of clients have their DUI charges reduced to reckless driving or dismissed altogether, and to keep their driving privileges intact.
 To read more about specific topics, go to our section on Nevada DUI offenses A to Z.

 What are the penalties for a 1st time DUI in Nevada?